sdoddler/forwarder-hook/README.md

 ADD with the AccountID
 NUM with the position we want between 00 to 09

-Example:
+**Example:**

 ADD: D53F733E54B866B9FBDB85762071832B03A56C76
 NUM: 00

 We need to change ADD and NUM keywords to hex.
 ADD = 414444 and NUM = 4E554D.
-We need to translate address account rLSYATPWj9UECGBEeVpxwEN16CuEREK3uR to AccountID D53F733E54B866B9FBDB85762071832B03A56C76
+Also, we need to translate address account rLSYATPWj9UECGBEeVpxwEN16CuEREK3uR to AccountID D53F733E54B866B9FBDB85762071832B03A56C76

 414444: D53F733E54B866B9FBDB85762071832B03A56C76
 4E554D: 00